 The smartest thing the owners of professional sports teams ever did – and I don’t know whether they did it by accident or intent – was to take on the names of the cities (and later the States or regions) in which they are located.
 This gives the public a sense that the teams are somehow community property, like parks or streets, when in fact they are private businesses owned by extraordinarily rich people.

 Who owns the Red Wings (and baseball’s Detroit Tigers)?
-A holding company owned by Mr. and Mrs. Mike Ilitch, billionaires who made their fortune as proprietors of the Little Caesar’s Pizza chain.
+A holding company founded by Mr. and Mrs. Mike Ilitch, billionaires who made their fortune as proprietors of the Little Caesar’s Pizza chain.
+[Update: Mike Ilitch died February 10, 2017; his widow Marian now owns the teams and is listed by Forbes magazine as one of the seven richest women in the world.]
 Are they responsible citizens?
 At the time the new hockey arena plans were announced, the Ilitches’ holding company owed the City of Detroit at least one and one-half million dollars in back taxes on their lease of the current publicly-owned hockey venue, Joe Louis Arena.

 Yet these tax delinquents were bribed with even more public money to persuade them to keep their money-making machine in the bankrupt city.

 I wonder what the taxpayers’ response would be if professional sports teams were compelled to use the names of their owners instead of their locations.
 After all, the team is not really the Detroit Red Wings.
 It’s the Little Caesar’s Pizza Red Wings.
 It’s not the Atlanta Braves; it’s the Liberty Media Braves.
+The Kraft Paper Patriots?
+The Molson Brewing Canadiens?
 What about the Jeffrey H. Loria & Co.
 Marlins?
 (Click here for a disgusting review of the bribes given to Loria to keep that team in Miami.
 Notice also that in late July Loria started unloading players – and their salaries – effectively giving up on winning anything this year.
 He does that a lot.)
-The Kraft Paper Patriots?
-The Molson Brewing Canadiens?
+[Update: Loria has since pulled the same stunt he’s pulled before – sucking all the money out of the team and into his pockets and then selling it for a lot more than he paid for it.]